Production restart from FPSO operating off Brazil expected by year-end

 Back in January 2022, oil was observed close to the FPSO Cidade de Anchieta – designed for pre-salt production of the Baleia Azul, Jubarte and Pirambu fields in the area known as Parque das Baleias, off the coast of the state of Espírito Santo in the Campos Basin – which has been working for Petrobras since September 2012.
 As a result, the FPSO’s production was interrupted.

-Following the restart, repair works will continue “at least until the end of next year,” while the finalized estimate for the total future cost of repairs is anticipated to necessitate a one-off impairment charge in the range of $75 to $100 million impacting the net profit for the year, according to SBM Offshore.
+Following the restart, repair works will continue “at least until the end of next year,” while the finalised estimate for the total future cost of repairs is anticipated to necessitate a one-off impairment charge in the range of $75 to $100 million impacting the net profit for the year, according to SBM Offshore.
 The FPSO Cidade de Anchieta has the capacity to process 100,000 barrels of oil and 3.5 million m3 of gas per day.

 More time in Equatorial Guinea for another FPSO